 Appendix 9: Using the CQL Amalgam

-This is a brief discussion of the CQL Amalgam and its normal usage patterns.
+This is a brief discussion of the CQL amalgam and its normal usage patterns.

 What is an Amalgam?
 What is it for?